Cultural impact of Coldplay: Tribute projects

 Coldplay have been the subject of various tribute projects around the world.
-Vitamin String Quartet released four albums commemorating the band through classical music.
-They also earned homages from the Pickin' On (2005) and Rockabye Baby!
-(2006) series.
-Two years later, Mick and Terry Urban created Viva la Hova, a mixtape referencing Martin and Jay-Z's relationship.
-Other materials include extended plays from Gavin Mikhail in 2011 and 2012, then Royal Philharmonic Orchestra's Symphonic Coldplay in 2013.
-Orquestra Petrobras Sinfônica staged performances under the same name across Brazil in 2022.
+Vitamin String Quartet released five albums commemorating the band through classical music.
+Pickin' On (2005) and Rockabye Baby!
+(2006) also honored their work.
+Two years later, Mick and Terry Urban paid homage to Martin and Jay-Z with the Viva la Hova mixtape.
+Gavin Mikhail conceptualised the extended plays Paradise (2011) and Every Teardrop Is a Waterfall (2012).
+Ensuing odes include the Royal Philharmonic Orchestra's Symphonic Coldplay album, unveiled in 2013.
+Orquestra Petrobras Sinfônica reused its title for a 2022 set.

-During the following year, Blitz celebrated their visit to Coimbra by hosting a photography exhibit.
-Niels Geusebroek and the orchestras of Milwaukee and Manila dedicated shows to them afterwards.
-Coldplay-styled events also took place at Boston's Museum of Science, Orono's Maynard F. Jordan Observatory, the Planetarium of Bogotá, and Santiago's Planetario Chile.
+Niels Geusebroek performed a salute at Lelystad's Agora Theater in the following year.
+Ensembles from Milwaukee and Manila organised exclusive concerts as well.
+Coldplay-themed events have taken place at venues such as the Museum of Science, Cleveland Museum of Natural History, Maynard F. Jordan Observatory, Planetarium of Bogotá, and Planetario Chile.
 Additionally, the group have spawned a wide range of tribute acts over the years, with examples including Coldplace (f.
 2003), Coldplayers (f.
 2007), Goldplay (f.
 2010), Coldplayed (f.
 2012), Ultimate Coldplay (f.
 2017), and the Coldplay Experience (f.
 2022).